rhinobase/raftyui/apps/docs/app/(docs)/docs/components/input-field/page.md

 ---
 title: InputField
-pageTitle: InputField - Rafty UI
+nextjs:
+  metadata:
+    title: InputField
     description: Input field is a component that is used to get user input in a text field.
 ---

 Input field is a component that is used to get user input in a text field.